-Successful commercialization of technologies is achieved through a productive partnership between WD and inventor group.
-Our 6-step process of commercialization is designed to define the role of all stakeholders to achieve our commitment for successful commercialization of research-based inventions.
+Successful commercialization of technologies is achieved through a productive partnership between WD and the inventor group.
+Our 6-step process of commercialization is designed to define the role of all stakeholders to fulfill our commitment to the successful commercialization of research-based inventions.

-If the invention has been identified as suitable for commercialization, a legal document will be signed that will establish the working relationship between the inventor and the Institution.
-In this relationship our commitment is to protect the IP, and search for appropriate partners that have the necessary expertise, resources, and business networks for pushing the technology towards additional development on the commercialization pathway.
+If the invention has been identified as suitable for commercialization, a legal document will be signed to establish the working relationship between the inventor and the institution.
+In this relationship, our commitment is to protect the IP and search for appropriate partners with the necessary expertise, resources, and business networks to push the technology toward additional development on the commercialization pathway.

 Must complete an Invention Disclosure Form whenever they have discovered something unique with possible commercial value.
-Support the IP protection process by engaging in discussions with patent agents and review of the patent drafts and office actions.
-Engage in marketing efforts of WD by responding to industry questions and being available for meeting and presenting technical data to the potential receptors.
+Support the IP protection process by engaging in discussions with patent agents and reviewing the patent drafts and office actions.
+Engage in the marketing efforts of WD by responding to industry questions and being available for meetings, and presenting technical data to the potential receptors.

-The most successful technology transfer results are obtained when the inventor and the licensing professional work together as a team to market and promote use of the technology.
+The most successful technology transfer results are obtained when the inventor and the professional licensing work together as a team to market and promote the use of the technology.

 III.
 INCREASE IP CAPACITY THROUGH IP EDUCATION AND AWARENESS RESOURCES

-WORLDiscoveries offers a series of instructional programming that spans basic to advanced components of IP and commercialization education.
-These programs run the spectrum of webinars, workshops, experiential learning, shadowing, networking, and hands on project-based teamwork opportunities aimed at targeting various stakeholders on campus.
-For more details on these programs click on the links below:
+WORLDiscoveries offers a series of instructional programming that spans basic to advanced IP and commercialization education components.
+These programs run the spectrum of webinars, workshops, experiential learning, shadowing, networking, and hands-on project-based teamwork opportunities to target various campus stakeholders.
+For more details on these programs, click on the links below:

 INVENTION DISCLOSURE POLICY